thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/rbac.md

 Next we should create two roles to implement this use case:

  * "All Entities Read-only" - the **generic role** that will allow access to all entities' data except device credentials.
-1. In the Security section -> Roles page, click on the "+" sign at the top right of the screen;
+1. Navigate to the "Security" section -> "Roles" page and click on the "+" sign at the top right of the screen;
-2. Input the name "All Entities Read-only";
+2. Input the role name - "All Entities Read-only";
-3. You should choose "Generic" for the Role type;
+3. Select role type - "Generic";
-4. In the Permissions for Resources choose "All";
+4. In the "Permissions" section select "All" for the "Resources";
-5. For the Operations input "Read", "Read Attributes", and "Read Telemetry";
+5. select operations: "Read", "Read Attributes" and "Read Telemetry";
 6. Click on the lowest "Add" button, the one without a "+" sign.

-{% include images-gallery.html imageCollection="create-generic-role" %}
+{% include images-gallery.html imageCollection="supervisors-create-generic-role" %}

 [//]: # (<img data-gifffer="/images/user-guide/security/smart-buildings-role1.gif" /> )

  * "Entity Group Administrator" - the **group role** that allows all operations for the group.
-1. In the Roles page click on the "+" sign at the top right of the screen;
+1. Again, click the "plus" icon in the upper right corner of the "Roles" page screen;
-2. Input the name "Entity Group Administrator";
+2. Input the role name - "Entity Group Administrator";
-3. You should choose "Group" for the Role type;
+3. Select role type - "Group";
-4. In the Permissions for Operations choose "All";
+4. In the "Permissions" section select "All" operations;
-5. Click on the “Add” button.
+5. Click on the "Add" button.

-{% include images-gallery.html imageCollection="create-group-role" %}
+{% include images-gallery.html imageCollection="supervisors-create-group-role" %}

 [//]: # (<img data-gifffer="/images/user-guide/security/smart-buildings-role2.gif" />)

 Now let's assign those roles to the "Supervisors" group.
-1. In the Groups tab in Users section click on the "+" sign (Add Entity Group) at the top right of the screen;
+1. Navigate to the "Users" page -> "Groups" tab and click on the "+" sign (Add entity group) at the top right of the screen;
-2. Input the name "Supervisors", then click on the "Add" button.
-You'll see the created "Supervisors" group;
+2. Input the name - "Supervisors", then click on the "Add" button.
+The "Supervisors" user group is created.
+Click on it;
-3. Click on the created "Supervisors" group;
-4. Click on the "Pencil" sign to open entity group details;
+3. Click on the "pencil" icon to open entity group details;
-5. Choose Roles tab at the right top of the opened menu and click on the "+" sign to add permission;
+4. Navigate to the "Roles" tab and click on the "plus" icon at the right top of the opened menu;
-6. Choose role type - "Generic" and role - "All Entities Read-only" in the options.
-Click "Add";
+5. Select role type - "Generic" and select previously created role - "All Entities Read-only".
+Then, click "Add";
-7. Again press the "+" sign.
-This time choose role type - "Group" and role - "Entity Group Administrator".
-For a group owner choose "Tenant", for a type choose "Dashboard", and click on the "Supervisor Dashboard" in the entity group.
+6. Again press the "+" sign.
+This time select role type - "Group" and select role - "Entity Group Administrator".
+For a group owner select "Tenant", for a entity type select "Dashboard", and select entity group - "Supervisor Dashboard".
+Click "Add".
+We have assigned these roles to the Supervisors group.

 {% include images-gallery.html imageCollection="supervisors-assign-roles-to-supervisors-group" %}